facebookresearch/r3m/README.md

 To use the model in your code simply run:
 ```
-from robolang_rep import load_r3m
+from r3m import load_r3m
 r3m = load_r3m("resnet50") # resnet18, resnet34
 r3m.eval()
 ```

-Further example code to use a pre-trained representation is located in the example [here](https://github.com/fairinternal/robolang_rep/blob/clean/robolang_rep/example.py)
+Further example code to use a pre-trained representation is located in the example [here](https://github.com/fairinternal/robolang_rep/blob/clean/r3m/example.py)

 ## Training the representation